 They must register with either the Securities and Exchange Commission (SEC) or state authorities.
 This depends on their assets under management (AUM).
 Advisors with more than $110 million in AUM register with the SEC.

 Those below this threshold typically register at the state level.
-It is important to note the distinction between registered representatives and investment advisor representatives (IARs).
+Note the distinction between registered representatives and investment advisor representatives (IARs).
 While registered representatives are affiliated with brokerage firms, IARs provide advice and services related to investments.

 RIAs have a duty to act in their clients' best interests.
 This means they are fiduciaries.
 They offer personalized financial advice and manage investments based on what will benefit each client most.
 A brokerage firm can also serve as an RIA, providing a broad spectrum of financial services.